 14. Ride A Boat Through Sumidero Canyon, Chiapas

-The state of Chiapas is an outdoors lovers’ paradise.
+The state of Chiapas is an outdoor lovers’ paradise.
 While there are countless nature-oriented experiences to be had, the Cañón del Sumidero is definitely one of the most popular and impressive things to do in Chiapas.

-One of the best ways to experience the canyon is via a boat ride that departs from the town of Chiapa de Corzo.
+One of the best ways to experience the canyon is on a boat ride that departs from the town of Chiapa de Corzo.
 As you skirt along the Grijalva River, the steep canyon walls tower up to 2500 feet above you.
 If you’re staying in San Cristobal de Las Casas, you can book tours to Sumidero Canyon that depart right from San Cris.

 Watch for wildlife as you cruise: you’re liable to spot crocodiles and many different species of birds.
 The canyon also offers impressive geological features, like stalactites, caves, sections of rapids, and seasonal waterfalls!

 Later, back on land, don’t forget to sample the famous Chiapas coffee as you reflect on the day’s adventure!

 15. Hike in Itza-Popo National Park, Puebla

 Iztaccíhuatl and Popocatépetl are neighboring volcanoes and the second and third tallest peaks in Mexico.
 They can often be spotted in the distance if you are within Puebla or Mexico City.